 FPWR does not endorse or recommend any specific study.
 Our goal is to provide information to members of the PWS community decide whether participation in a clinical trial is right for them and their loved one with PWS.
 Anyone considering participating in a clinical trial should discuss the matter with his or her physician.Currently Recruiting

-DCCR for the Treatment of Hyperphagia in PWS (ages 4 - 65) -- JOIN OUR LIVE WEBINAR, FEB 26
+DCCR for the Treatment of Hyperphagia in PWS (ages 4 and up) -- WATCH THE RECORDED WEBINAR

 Insys Therapeutics is conducting a Phase 2 study of Cannabidiol (CDB) to evaluate whether the use of CBD, provided as an oral solution, can help control hyperphagia and compulsive behaviors.
 The first of several study sites is now open in Tacoma, WA and enrolling patients 8 to 17 years old.
 Additional sites are opening soon (San Diego, Iowa City, Tuscon, Kansas City, Tulsa, Memphis, Baltimore, Boston).
 Learn more >>